 There’s not much you can do outside during winter.
 Instead, focus on the interior of your home and check out all those little things you may have overlook or postponed for some time later.
 Also, if you have any interior DIY projects, winter is a great time to do them.

 - Check for icicles – even though kids love icicles, don’t let them grow when the cold weather comes.
-They are a danger to people but can also cause damage to your home since they are very heavy.
+They are a danger to people but can also cause damage to your home since they are cumbersome.
 Also, once they melt, they can even cause water damage.
-Keep in mind that you should also de-ice any cables that are at the front of the roof work well.
+Keep in mind that you should also de-ice any cables at the front of the roof to work well.

 - Tighten loose screws – and this includes absolutely every loose screw you come across, including those on handles, racks, knobs, etc.

 - Clean your basement – many people use their basement as a storage area and tend to forget about it.
 Winter is the right time to inspect your basement and deep clean it.
-Check the area for mold, dust everything up, and clean windows and furniture if there are any.
+Check the area for mold, dust everything up, and clean windows and furniture, if any.

 - Test your electricity – working with electricity in wet weather is not a good idea.
-However, there are some simple tests you can do on your own, of course, while staying inside.
-For example, check if all the outlets in your home work.
+However, you can do some simple tests on your own, of course, while staying inside.
+For example, check if all the outlets in your homework.
 If not, then you can re-wire them on your own.

 - Clean drains in tubs, showers, sinks, and dishwashers.